arm358/Raspberry-Pi-Automated-WiFi-Access-Point/README.md

 # Raspberry-Pi-Automated-WiFi-Access-Point
 An automated WiFI Access Point setup script for Raspberry Pis.
-Turns your Pi into an access point that forwards traffic through the ethernet port!
+Turns your Pi into an access point that forwards traffic through the ethernet port.
+In essence, turns your Raspberry Pi into a WiFi router!

 ## Instructions